Amos Kelly House

 Amos Kelly House is a historic home located at Cambridge Springs, Crawford County, Pennsylvania.
-It was built between 1873 and 1876 and is large two-story rectangular frame dwelling in the Italianate style.
+It was built between 1873 and 1876 and is a large two-story rectangular frame dwelling in the Italianate style.
 It measures approximately 95 feet by 60 feet.
 The front facade features a large front porch, overhanging eaves, and a square cupola.

 It was added to the National Register of Historic Places in 1980.